muhsinking/notebook/content/notes/Taking notes out loud.md

 date: 2025-02-22
 tags:
 ---
-I've been publishing essays on [Substack](https://potluckpress.substack.com) for two years now, and have started to identify some common themes in my writing and patterns of thought.
-Recently I've found myself wanting to refer back to things I've written earlier **to inform future writing and action**.
+I’ve been publishing essays on [Substack](https://potluckpress.substack.com) for two years now, and I've noticed some consistent themes and patterns emerge in my writing.
+More and more, I find myself wanting to revisit past work—to refine ideas, build on them, and let them **inform future writing and action**.

-**Substack, it turns out, is terrible at this**.
-Newsletters are ephemeral by design; they're intended to surface what's "new".
-You send your post, then it's onto the next one.
-Not to slag Substack—it's an amazing platform for distributing your writing, but it's quite awful for curation.
+**Substack, it turns out, is terrible for this.** Newsletters are ephemeral by design; it's all about what's *new*.
+Once a post goes out, it disappears into the archives, buried under whatever comes next.
+So while Substack is an incredible platform for distribution, it’s awful for curation.

 So that's the goal for this site: **curation rather than distribution**.
-I use this space to cultivate a living archive of information (a [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/), if you will), mostly for myself, but also for anyone else who's curious. **Substack will still be my public diary, but this will be my public notebook.**
+I plan use this space to cultivate a living archive of information (a [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/), if you will), mostly for myself, but also for anyone else who's curious. **Substack will remain my public diary; this will be my public notebook.**

 On that note...